Fundeluk/nswi041-exams/seminar-work.md

 6. The system confirms the student's enrollment in the exam and assigns them a time slot.

 **Potential Issues:**
-- In step 1, the student encounters difficulty logging into the system.
+- In step 1, the student encounters difficulty logging into the system and the error occurs on the screen.
-- In step 4, no exams are available for enrollment.
+- In step 4, no exams are available for enrollment, so the student will need to come back to the system and check the exams again.
 - In step 5, there are no suitable exam dates for the student.
 - In step 6, the deadline for enrolling in the exam has passed.
 - In step 6, the exam's capacity is full, so the system automatically places the student on the waiting list.